 After just 33 months with an EU Blue Card, you can obtain a permanent residence permit in Germany.
 In case you prove your German Language ability to be of level B1 then you can get the permanent residence permit just after 21 months.

-As per the Employment Visa, in most cases the Employer will sponsor it, but if not you will need to do it on your own.
+As per the German Employment Visa, in most cases, the Employer will sponsor it, but if not you will need to do it on your own.
 You can get the permanent residence permit after 5 years in Germany with an employment visa.

-After you settle down in Germany, you can also bring your family with you through the Family Reunion Long Term Visa.
-In order to do so, you and the family members you are planning to bring must fulfill the requirements for this type of visa.
+With this visa, you can bring your family with you through the Family Reunion Visa.
+To do so, you and the family members must fulfill the requirements for this type of visa.

 After You Arrive in Germany With a Job Seeker Visa

 With a Germany job-seeking visa in your hands, you can immediately travel to the country.
 Yet, once here, you should complete another two tasks, which are:

 - Register your address at the registration office.
 It does not matter if you will be staying in a hotel, a rented place, or over at some relatives or friends.
 You always need to register your address in Germany.
 Thus, within two weeks of arrival in Germany, you should register your address.
 Find the closest registration office, and go there with your passport, visa and documents regarding the address where you are staying.